 If you are conversant with the process of traveling to a foreign country, you know that travel documents are necessary.
 Many people are familiar with the terms passport and visa since they go hand in hand in most cases.
 However, some do not know the difference.

 These travel documents are vital, and they serve different purposes.
-You can get a better understanding of these official papers once you know the use of each.
+You can better understand these official papers once you know the use of each.
 This article will demystify the mix-up between passport vs. travel visa for you.

 What is a Passport?

-A passport is an official document which you receive from the government of your country to serve as proof of identity and citizenship.
+A passport is an official document you receive from your country’s government to serve as proof of identity and citizenship.
 The document helps to identify you when you are in a foreign country.
-It bears your personal information and a photograph, and it has several blank pages.
+It bears your personal information and a photograph and has several blank pages.

 A passport also allows its holder to return to the issuing country.
 This privilege may extend to foreigners with the right of abode in the country.
 However, the document does not automatically grant you any rights in the state you are visiting.